sfxcode/sapphire-extension/README.md

 This Framework is actually work in progress.

 Feel free to use it on top of sapphire-core, but it is less tested and not as stable as sapphire core.
+I use it in several real world projects.

 ## Licence